cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/policy.md

 ### Incomplete

-Incompletes have to be explicitly requested in piazza through a private mail to *instructors*.
+Incomplete's have to be explicitly requested in piazza through a private mail to *instructors*.

 Incomplete's will receive **two fractional grade reductions**: A will become